TEXT-S&P summary: PT Medco Energi Internasional Tbk.

 Related Criteria And Research

--- Global Criteria For Rating The Oil And Gas Exploration And Production Industry, Jan.
-20,
+-- Key Credit Factors: Global Criteria For Rating The Oil And Gas Exploration And Production Industry, Jan.
+20, 2012

 -- 2008 Corporate Criteria: Analytical Methodology, April 15, 2008